The permanent exhibition “Zeitreise Defereggen” tells about the numerous archaeological finds of the valle Defereggental

 Guided tours on request at the municipal office of St. Jakob in Defereggen: +43 4873 6320.

-The Archaeological Museum Defereggen stays open every day all year round, except during the spring closure from April to mid-May.
-Summer season start 2025 in mid-May.
+The Archaeological Museum Defereggen stays open every day all year round, except on Saturdays and during the spring closure from April to May.